Exclusive: Russia's Yandex.Drive plans to offer platform for operating car fleets

 ($1 = 72.0175 roubles)

-Reporting by Gleb Stolyarov; Writing by Anna Rzhevkina; Editing by Katya Golubkova, Jason Neely and Edmund Blair
+Reporting by Gleb Stolyarov; Writing by Anna Rzhevkina and Katya Golubkova,; Editing by Jason Neely, Edmund Blair, Kirsten Donovan

 Our Standards: The Thomson Reuters Trust Principles.